-- In response to the imposition of tariffs by other countries on U.S. agricultural products, as part of the Trump administration's trade aid package, \$300,000,000 was awarded to promotional organizations to help mitigate losses resulting from these recent trade tariffs.
-Of these available funds, the Washington Apple Commission applied for and was awarded \$9,957,600 in funds from the Agricultural Trade Promotions (ATP) program administered by the USDA's Foreign Agricultural Service (FAS).
-This ATP funding is intended to ameliorate the negative impacts of recent international trade actions on U.S. agricultural commodities and products.
-These funds are only to be used in specific markets for activities previously approved in our original grant proposal.
+- In response to the imposition of tariffs by other countries on U.S. agricultural products, as part of the Trump administration's trade aid package, the Washington Apple Commission was awarded \$9,957,600 in funds from the Agricultural Trade Promotions (ATP) program administered by the USDA's Foreign Agricultural Service (FAS).
 Participants in the ATP program are required to contribute a total amount in goods, services, and/or cash equal to at least 10 percent of the total grant award.
 The Commission has pledged to match a minimum of \$995,760 in industry funds over the course of the ATP promotional program.
-WAC has tentatively allocated ATP funds over a three (3) year timeframe but FAS will allow funds to be utilized up to five (5) years as needed. - The Foreign Trade Committee and WAC Board approved an allocation by country to best utilize these additional funds. - Actual ATP country programs began in several countries on July 1, 2019. - The Commission spent \$2,863,028 in ATP funds in 2019-20 leaving \$7,094,573 left to spend over the next 2-4 years.
+As COVID restrictions continue to affect the utilization of these funds, FAS has extended the deadline to spend all ATP grant funding to June 30, 2024. - Before each season begins, the Foreign Trade Committee and WAC Board approve an allocation by country to best utilize these ATP funds. - The Commission spent \$2,863,027 in ATP funds in 2019-20, \$2,698,669 in 2020-21, leaving a balance of \$4,395,904 to spend over the next 2 years.